Seirdy/seirdy.one/content/posts/website-best-practices.md

 Browser default stylesheets typically give `<figure>` elements extra margins on the left and right. `<blockquote>` elements have a large indent.
 Combining these two properties gives the final quotation an excessive visual indent, wasting precious vertical screen space.
 When such a blockquote contains `<ol>` or `<ul>` elements, the indentation alone may fill most of a narrow viewport!

 I chose to remove the margins in `<figure>` elements.
-I don't find the margins useful because I typically use them to annotate non-centered phrasing content, such as `<blockquote>` and `<pre>` elements, and my image-based figures tend to have longer captions.
+I don't find the margins useful because I typically use them to annotate non-centered non-phrasing content, such as `<blockquote>` and `<pre>` elements, and my image-based figures tend to have longer captions.
 If you're reading this page with its own stylesheet enabled, in a CSS&nbsp;2 compliant browser, you might have noticed the blockquotes on it are formatted with a minimal indent and a thick gray border on the left rather than a full indent.
 These two adjustments allow blockquotes containing bulleted lists to fit on most narrow viewports, even when wrapped by a `<figure>` element.

 Tor
 ---